OlGe404/ansible-collections/README.md

 molecule test
 ```

-This creates a default layout for a new role (following ansible best practices) and tests if the molecule setup works.
+This creates the default layout for a new role (following ansible best practices) and ensures that the molecule test setup works.

 ## Scope
-Each role should serve one purpose, like "install a package on a machine that is running a debian-like distro".
+Each role should serve one purpose like "install a package on a machine that is running a debian-like distro".
-The goal is to keep each role simple and testable to ensure it does what you would expect from it by reading its `README`.
+The goal is to keep each role simple and testable to ensure it does what you would expect from it by reading its `README` file.

 Good examples are roles like `apt`, `dnf` or `apk`.
-They serve basic tasks and you might think "do I even need a dedicated role for that?" and the
+They are used for basic tasks and you might think "do I even need a role for that?" and the
 answer is: YES!
-Using tested, reliable building blocks that adhere to best practices is a key element for any reliable automation and that is the purpose of this collection.
+Using tested, reliable building blocks that adhere to best practices is a key element to build any reliable automation and that is what this collection was made for.

 ## Test platforms
 Roles in this collection are tested on various unix-like operating systems (test platforms).
 Testing is done by leveraging molecule as test framework and docker as driver to launch these test platforms locally.
-This ensures repeatable test results by creating test infrastructure on-demand in a simple way.
+This ensures repeatable test results by creating necessary test infrastructure on-demand in a simple way.

 Because we are using docker, we need a container image for each platform we want to run our tests on.
 The Dockerfiles for these container images can be found in the [.molecule/platforms dir](.molecule/platforms/).
 The [build.sh](.molecule/platforms/build.sh) and [build-all.sh](.molecule/platforms/build-all.sh) scripts should be used to build, tag and push container image(s) to dockerhub.
 The container images are referenced in the [molecule.yml file](roles/apt/molecule/default/molecule.yml) for a role.